Peace of Mind. Eligibility

-The Veterans Administration has established qualification criteria for Veterans and/or the surviving spouses applying for the Aid and Attendance Pension benefit.
+The U.S. Department of Veterans Affairs has established qualification criteria for veterans and/or the surviving spouses applying for the Aid and Attendance Pension benefit.

 - Veteran or Surviving Spouse of a veteran who served 90 days or more on active duty, with at least one day of service during a period of war.